|

 16. pharmacy

-a retail shop where medicine and other articles are sold
+a retail shop where medications are sold

 These would be, he said, products frozen in a vial in a hospital pharmacy ready for off-the-shelf use - just like a pill.